BearTS/bearOS/README.md

 # bearOS
-This is a Ubuntu Based Distribution
+This is a arch Based Distribution
 Check releases page for release